Your Lump Sum

 A link to the SRA Toolkit to help guide your choice.

-You will receive your lump sum payment in your November 30 paycheck.
+You will receive your lump-sum payment in your November 30 paycheck.
 The lump-sum will be a multi-thousand dollar increase to your paycheck for one month.
 There are tax implications to such an increase and you have options you may want to consider.

-If you do nothing, the lump sum will be subject to all the same tax witholding as your normal income.
+If you do nothing, the lump sum will be subject to all the same tax withholding as your normal income.
 If you redirect your lump sum to your SRA retirement account, you can avoid federal and state income tax and only pay FICA taxes.

 Please see the following chart for this year's Lump Sum Payment

 The Benefits Office Can Answer You Questions

 The Benefits Office will be hosting 3 Zoom meetings to answer questions from house officers.